Warner Grand Theater (Milwaukee): History

 In December 1929, Warner Brothers negotiated to purchase the Butterfly Theater and other buildings on the site.
 They planned to build a 10–12-story building with a 2,500 seat capacity.
 By January 1930 it was confirmed that the Butterfly would be razed to make way for the US3M theater and hotel.
 In February 1930 workers began demolishing the Butterfly Theater.
 The theater was demolished in 1930 and the Warner Theatre was built on the site.
 The architectural firm that designed the building was Rapp and Rapp and the final cost was US$2.5m.
 It opened in 1931 and the grand opening was attended by thousands of people.
 The theater struggled during the Great Depression in the United States.

 In 1964 the building was purchased by the Marcus Corporation and renamed "Centre".
 In 1982 the building was renamed "The Grand" to match the shopping mall across the street: Grand Avenue Mall.
 The building closed in 1995 and the theater remained empty.

 In December 2017, the Milwaukee Symphony Orchestra purchased the former Warner Grand Theatre.
 An anonymous donor led the initiative to buy the vacant theater.
-In 2021 the Milwaukee Symphony Orchestra moved into the building renaming it the Bradley Symphony Center.
+In 2021, after years of extensive restoration, renovation, and repurposing, the addition of a new atrium/event space, and a year’s delay due to COVID-19, the orchestra officially moved into the building, renaming it the Bradley Symphony Center.